OneMadGypsy/upy-motion/README.md

 <br />

 **.print_angles()**
->Prints the roll and pitch angles with any flagged filters automatically applied
+>Prints the roll and pitch angles with any flagged filters automatically applied.
+The [filters](https://github.com/OneMadGypsy/upy-motion/blob/main/README.md#filters) section contains more information on how to use filters.

 <br />